 Edward W. “Ed” Carman

 Ed Carman was born in Bridgeton, New Jersey in 1927 and was introduced to golf as a caddy at the Cohanzick Country Club.
 Cohanzick didn’t have a golf professional at that time so when Carman began to show promise as a player one of the members took him to the Atlantic City Country Club for a golf lesson with Ed Dudley.
 George B. Smith, who was working for Dudley, also gave Carman some lessons.
 In 1947 he turned pro and went to work as Smith’s assistant at the Country Club of Buffalo.
 In the mid 1950s he became the head pro at Cohanzick and in 1957 he moved over to the newly opened Buena Vista Country Club as its first golf professional.
 At Buena Vista Carman hosted the 1961 Philadelphia PGA Championship.
 He left Buena Vista in 1962 to build his own golf course, the Centerton Golf Club, which opened in 1964.
 He operated Centerton as a public course until selling it in 1991.
-While he owned Centerton he was buying ground next door with the idea of owning a private golf course.
+While he owned Centerton he was buying ground nearby with the idea of owning a private golf course.
 After nine years of hard work Carman was able to fulfill his dream when he opened the private Running Deer Golf Club, which featured 7,000+ yards of twisting fairways and undulating greens.

 Loma J. Frakes